microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 contains more resources than there are register binding statements, the resources will be bound to the next available space automatically, and so compilation can succeed.
-It should also be noted that the 'c' register type can be used on UDT variables as well, which would function to specify the constant offset for the numeric portion(s) of the structure.
+It should also be noted that the 'c' register type can be used on UDT members as well, which would function to specify the constant offset for the numeric member(s) of the structure.
 Below are some examples of different UDT's and the diagnostics that would be emitted when applying resource bindings to the
 variable: